 Imagine scrolling through your feed late at night, heart racing as headlines scream about AI stealing jobs, triggering a wave of insomnia and dread.
 This is the stark reality for Gen Z, where AI anxiety is gripping college campuses like never before.

-As the class of 2025 steps into a world reshaped by artificial intelligence, AI anxiety is fueling widespread concerns that impact their education, job prospects, and mental well-being.
-Gen Z’s mental health is at the center of this crisis, as this generation faces unique psychological challenges.
-Compared to older generations, Gen Z is more willing to discuss and seek help for mental health issues, while older generations often held more stigmatized attitudes and were less likely to pursue therapy.
 Many Gen Zers report feeling deeply lonely due to a lack of face-to-face social interaction despite being the most digitally connected generation.
 Recent surveys and reports paint a picture of this escalating AI anxiety: students are turning to AI for homework while fretting it will steal their entry-level jobs.
 Efforts to ban or restrict AI in classrooms risk leaving them even more adrift in a job market that demands fluency in the technology.
 But beneath these practical concerns lies a deeper crisis—one of psychological strain, where AI anxiety and fears of the unknown fuel insomnia, hopelessness, depression, and even thoughts of self-harm.

 The Job Market Jitters: AI as the Gatekeeper to Employment and a Trigger for AI Anxiety

-For young adults, especially recent college graduates, the job hunt feels like navigating a minefield rigged with algorithms, intensifying AI anxiety and fostering deep-seated hopelessness about career viability.
 Unemployment rates among new grads have spiked, with AI often cited as the culprit.
-In 2025, the rate for recent college graduates jumped notably, as companies increasingly use AI to automate entry-level tasks like data analysis, writing, and research—roles traditionally filled by fresh faces.
+In 2025, the unemployment rate for recent college graduates jumped notably, as companies increasingly use AI to automate entry-level tasks like data analysis, writing, and research—roles traditionally filled by fresh faces.
 A Wall Street Journal analysis highlighted how AI is “wrecking” an already fragile market, with recent grads accounting for just 7% of new hires in 2024, down from 11% in 2022.
-Tech sectors, once a beacon for computer science majors, are particularly brutal: one University of Washington graduate sent out 150 applications and faced rescinded offers, blaming AI’s efficiency in replacing junior roles.
-External factors such as economic conditions, national news topics, and broader societal issues further contribute to Gen Z’s anxiety about entering the workforce.
-Additionally, 86% of Gen Z reported burnout at work in a 2025 study, underscoring the mental health toll of these challenges.

-Unlike baby boomers, who entered the workforce during periods of relative economic stability and clearer career progression, Gen Z faces unique mental health struggles shaped by rapid technological change and societal pressures.
-Nearly three in five Gen Z adults lacked a sense of purpose in their lives within the past month, according to a 2022 Harvard study, further compounding their challenges.
-Gen Z has also been noted to be 20% more willing to talk about their mental health than older generations, reflecting a shift in attitudes toward mental health discussions.
+Unlike previous generations, such as baby boomers, who entered the workforce during periods of relative economic stability and clearer career progression, Gen Z faces unique mental health struggles shaped by rapid technological change and societal pressures.

 This isn’t abstract fear—it’s data-driven dread manifesting in several ways:

 - Career Second-Guessing: A Cengage survey found that 51% of 2024 graduates second-guessed their career choices due to rapid AI advancements, often leading to pervasive hopelessness.
-More than half of Gen Z spends significant time online, which can intensify job search anxiety and exposure to negative news about the job market.
+More than half of Gen Z spend significant time online, which can intensify job search anxiety and exposure to negative news about the job market.

-- Widespread Job Replacement Fears: Broader stats underscore the scale: 30% of U.S. workers, including many in entry-level positions, fear AI replacement in 2025, with global projections suggesting two-thirds of jobs in the U.S. and Europe exposed to some AI automation.
+- Widespread Job Replacement Fears: Broader stats underscore the scale: 30% of U.S. workers, including many in entry-level positions, fear AI replacement in 2025, with global projections suggesting two-thirds of jobs in the U.S. and Europe are exposed to some AI automation.

 - Truncated Career Paths: For Gen Z grads, the career ladder that once started with internships now feels truncated, as AI handles the grunt work that built resumes and skills.
 As one economist noted, AI excels at the tasks new grads are hired for, potentially ending the “career ladder” altogether.